ningpengtao-coder/gitlab-foss/doc/development/contributing/issue_workflow.md

 Type labels are very important.
 They define what kind of issue this is.
 Every issue should have one or more.

-Examples of type labels are ~feature, ~"type::bug", ~customer, ~security, and ~direction.
+Examples of type labels are ~"type::feature", ~"type::bug", ~security, and ~direction.

 A number of type labels have a priority assigned to them, which automatically